Looking for LGBTQ+ resources to support your queer child? Here are some local organisations that can help.

 Perhaps the most well-known organisation on the list, Pink Dot SG is a non-profit organisation for the LGBTQ+ community in Singapore.
 You can keep up with LGBTQ+ news in the country or volunteer at its annual Pink Dot event at Hong Lim Park.
 Though foreigners are unable to attend Pink Dot, you can support the movement by contributing in whichever way you can.

-3. Young Out Here
+4. Young OUT Here

 This dedicated community and space is a platform that supports LGBTQ+ youths by fostering a healthy identity, moral responsibility and secular and inclusive thinking.
 Plus, it’s also a space for those who may be questioning their sexuality.
 Join its Facebook group to find out more!

-4. Transgender SG
+5. Transgender SG

 An education and resource portal for transgender persons in Singapore, Transgender SG is a great web resource for parents of transgender children to consult.
 Parents can learn more about the issues faced by transgenders during transitioning, and where to get help for issues such as hormone therapy, surgeries, voice training, gender dysmorphia and more within Singapore.
 There are also additional LGBTQ+ resources, support groups and organisations that you can reach out to.

-5. Pelangi Pride Centre
+6. Pelangi Pride Centre

 Looking for some queer books for your child?
 Check out Pelangi Pride Centre, an LGBTQ+ community and resource centre.
-It has a library of fiction and non-fiction titles that you can borrow in person, and parents can volunteer at the library if you wish to do so.
+It has a library of fiction and non-fiction titles that you can borrow in person, and parents can volunteer at the library if they wish to do so.

-8. Prident
+10. Prident

 This is probably a little too ahead for your child, but it’s always good to plan ahead.
 Prident aims to provide advice on matters such as financial services and personal development.
 This collective’s made up of professionals, so you can be assured that everything you’re receiving is sound.